Crafity/crafity-everyauth/README.md

 ## Installation
-    $ npm install everyauth
+    $ npm install crafity-everyauth

 ## Quick Start
-Using everyauth comes down to just 2 simple steps if using Connect or 3 simple steps if using Express:
+Using crafity-everyauth comes down to just 2 simple steps if using Connect or 3 simple steps if using Express:

 1. **Choose and Configure Auth Strategies** - Find the authentication strategy